ptigas/syro.js/README.md

 syro.js
 =======

 This is a javascript library for Korg Volca Sample, which uses SYRO SDK.
+You can play with it on http://ptigas.com/syrialize.

-More details about the sdk you can check here https://github.com/korginc/volcasample .
+More details about the sdk you can check here https://github.com/korginc/volcasample.

 Usage
 ---